AlchemyCMS/alchemy-guides/guides/ingredients.md

     sizes: [1, 2]
 ~~~

+### Settings

+#### anchor
+`Boolean|String`

+Controls the DOM ID (`id` attribute) on the heading tag.
+Set to `true` to let the editor enter a custom anchor.
+Set to `from_value` to auto-generate it from the headline text.
+Set to any other string to use that as a fixed anchor.

+#### levels
+`Array` of `Integer`s

+Set the available [heading levels](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) the editor can choose from.
+Defaults to 1 through 6.

+#### sizes
+`Array` of `Integer`s

+Add a list of visual sizes the editor can choose from.
+The selected size is added as a CSS class (e.g. `.h2`) to the heading element, allowing you to decouple visual size from semantic level.

 ## Richtext

-Used to store paragraphs of formatted text.
+Stores paragraphs of formatted text.

-The editor is rendered as a textarea with embedded Tinymce Editor.
+The editor renders a textarea with an embedded TinyMCE editor.

-### Settings

-You can customize the Tinymce editor of a single element instance.

-* **tinymce** `Hash`

 ### Example